Steatoda grossa female. Photo by Steven Jacobs, Penn State Extension

-Steatoda grossa, one of at least eight Steatoda species occurring in the United States, is found along the coastal states of the Atlantic, Gulf, and Pacific regions.
-In the southern and western states, it is a common spider in homes and other structures, where it makes an irregular web (a trait shared by most comb-footed spiders) and is reported to capture and prey upon other spiders, including the true black widow spiders.
+Eight Steatoda species occur in the United States, including S. grossa, which is found along the coastal states of the Atlantic, Gulf, and Pacific regions.
+It is a common spider in homes and other structures in the southern and western states.
+It makes an irregular web and is reported to capture and prey upon other spiders, including the true black widow spiders.
 Female Steatoda spiders have been reported to live for up to six years (males live for a year to a year and a half), producing numerous offspring.

-These spiders mate in the spring, and the females can produce three or more egg sacs or cocoons from May through July.
+These spiders mate in the spring, and the females can produce three or more egg sacs, or cocoons, from May through July.
 Each sac can contain 200 or more cream-colored eggs.
 Although the males can live for up to 18 months, they die shortly after mating.
-All stages of the immature spiders can be found in human-made structures throughout the year, as can the adults.
+All stages of immature and adult spiders can be found in human-made structures throughout the year.
 Outside, these spiders can be found on low-growing foliage, under bark, in rock crevices, and under bridges.

 Baerg, W. J. 1936.
 The Black Widow.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 325. 34 pp.

 Baerg, W. J. 1959.
 The Black Widow and Five Other Venomous Spiders in the United States.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 608. 43 pp.

 Bradley, R. A. 2013.
 Common Spiders of North America.
 University of California Press.
 271 pp.

 Breene, R. G., et al. 2003.
 Common Names of Arachnids.
 5th ed.
 The American Arachnological Society Committee on Common Names of Arachnids.
 42 pp.